All Episodes

 I didn't, and I don't have a dog in the fight yet, folks.

-I've there's any number of these people, if they won, I'd be cool with it.
+If they won, I'd be cool with it.

 But robotic is not how I saw this.

-He was in command, he was articulating what he believed fine.
+He was articulating what he believed, fine.

-You know, I it it could be nothing more complicated, and he knew everybody was gonna be coming for him, and just nerves, I don't know what it is.
+It could be nothing more complicated, and he knew everybody was going to be coming for him.

-I understand I folks, I'm not trying to tell you how to react to it.
+Folks, I'm not trying to tell you how to react to it.

-I'm I'm just suggesting that the professionals here.
+I'm just suggesting that the professionals here.

-I'm gonna repeat this again.
+I'm going to repeat this again.

 What Rubio said, forget how many times he said it.

-I'm telling you folks, this is fundamentally important.
+I'm telling you, folks, this is fundamentally important.

 The characterization, the analysis of Obama.